PxG-Studio/CM344_Card_Game/BATTLESCREENMULTIPLAYER_VERIFICATION_REPORT.md

 **Player 2 System** (Note: "Opponent" terminology refers to Player 2 in PvP context):
 - ✅ `NewDeckManager Earth` (line 3815) - Player 2's deck manager
 - ✅ `NewHandUI Earth` (line 2139) - Player 2's hand container
-- ⚠️ `NewCardSystemOpposition` - Present if needed for testing
+- ⚠️ `NewCardSystemP2` - Present if needed for testing

 **Clarification**: In this PvP context, both players interact within the same window.
 Each player has independent interaction systems.
 The codebase uses "Opponent" terminology, but this refers to Player 2.